-If you’ve been taking it daily for four months and still haven’t seen a difference, it might be time to schedule an in-person visit with a doctor to get to the root of the matter.
+If you’ve been taking it daily for a year and still haven’t seen a difference, it might be time to schedule an in-person visit with a doctor to get to the root of the matter.

 And remember, you must continue to take the medication daily to maintain the results.
 If you stop taking it, the effect will be reversed within 12 months.
 (Here’s more on how to take finasteride and a few, easy tips for remembering to take it daily.)